 Let your readers engage with you

-Even your regular readers, they probably won’t read your posts as soon as you hit publish.
+Your readers, probably, won’t read your posts as soon as you hit publish – even your biggest fans.
 They have other things to do.
 Jobs, families, friends, etc.

-If, by the time they read the post, you’ve already published three more, they’ll probably hesitate to comment, considering this an “old” post.
+If, by the time they read the post, you’ve already published three more, they’ll probably hesitate to comment, considering that post an “old” one.

 4. Don’t burn out